-(iv) Knowledge Organisers
+(iii) Knowledge Organisers

-Following our curriculum review in 2019-20, we identified Knowledge Organisers as an additional way to help develop children's knowledge retention and retrieval skills.
+Following our curriculum review in 2019-20 (and ongoing), we identified Knowledge Organisers as an additional way to help develop children's knowledge retention and retrieval skills.
 These are utilised within the classroom and used for regular low stakes testing as a memory aid rather than as any recorded assessment.
-From Easter 2021, we will also use Headteacher Whole School Knowledge Quizzes (using Google Forms- not recorded scores) as a further way to promote engagement with learning.
+We also use Headteacher Whole School Knowledge Quizzes (using Google Forms- not recorded scores) as a further way to promote engagement with learning.